skills/create-ai-powered-actions/.github/steps/4-step.md

 [Structured outputs](https://platform.openai.com/docs/guides/structured-outputs) let you ask models for well-formed data (JSON) instead of free text, making downstream automation and integrations reliable.

-Structured Outputs that ensures the model will always generate responses that adhere to your supplied JSON Schema.
+Structured Outputs ensure that the model always generates responses that adhere to your supplied JSON Schema.

 [Zod](https://zod.dev/) is a popular schema declaration and validation library that can be used instead of writing raw [JSON Schemas](https://json-schema.org/).